dockstore/dockstore/_docs/best-practices/best-practices.md

 }
 ```

-Now invoke `dockstore` with the tool wrapper and the input object on the command line:
+Now invoke `dockstore` with the tool wrapper and the input object on the command line and ensure that it succeeds:

 ```
 $ dockstore tool launch --local-entry  metadata_example.cwl --json sample.json